binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter12.md

 #### Insufficient Monitoring
 ![](images/ThreatTags/PreventionEASY.png)

 There are a couple of ways of approaching monitoring.
-You may want to see the health of your application even if it is all fine, or only to be notified if it is not fine (sometimes called the dark cockpit approach).
+You may want to see/be notified of the health of your application only when it is not fine (sometimes called the dark cockpit approach), or whether it is fine or not.

+##### Dark Cockpit:

 As discussed in the VPS chapter, Monit is an [excellent tool](http://blog.binarymist.net/2015/06/27/keeping-your-nodejs-web-app-running-on-production-linux/#monit) for the dark cockpit approach.
 It's easy to configure.
 Has excellent short [documentation](https://mmonit.com/monit/documentation/monit.html) that is easy to understand and the configuration file has lots of examples commented out ready for you to take as is and modify to suite your environment.
 I've personally had excellent [success](http://blog.binarymist.net/2015/06/27/keeping-your-nodejs-web-app-running-on-production-linux/#getting-started-with-monit) with Monit.

+##### Statistics Graphing:

+{title="statsd -> graphite", linenos=off}

 ### Lack of Input Validation and Sanitisation {#web-applications-countermeasures-lack-of-input-validation-and-sanitisation}
 ![](images/ThreatTags/PreventionAVERAGE.png)